 Dr. Aukstuolis is excited to settle down in the beautiful Pacific Northwest with his wife and two children, where they will continue to hike, kayak, camp, snowshoe, cross-country ski, and downhill ski.

-Starting August 2021, Dr. Aukstuolis will be seeing patients in our Everett and Redmond offices.
+Dr. Aukstuolis sees patients in our Everett and Redmond offices.